MihneaMoso/finance-it/README.md

 ## Our technology stack:
  - **For the frontend:**
-   - Expo with React for the mobile and web app
+   - Expo with React and TypeScript for the mobile and web app
    - I18next for the internationalization of languages

  - **For the backend:**